 (3) Every person who holds a permit and parks in a disabled parking space shall display that permit in the driver's side, lower portion of that vehicle's windshield while parked in that space.

 (4) For the purpose of this section, a motor vehicle displaying a valid special license plate or valid parking permit with the international wheelchair logo and issued under the laws of a province other than the Province of Newfoundland and Labrador or a state of the United States, shall be recognized as valid and allowing the special parking privileges provided in these regulations.

-45. (1) Any person who violates or contravenes any provision of these regulations is guilty of an offence and is liable to the fine set out in the schedule, or where no fine is set out, to the penalty provided in the Act.
+45. (1) A person who violates or contravenes a provision of these regulations is guilty of an offence and is liable to a fine of $20

 (2) A vehicle parked in violation of these regulations or the Act may be towed and impounded at the direction of a Campus Enforcement and Patrol officer where:

 (a) the parking offence continues for 48 hours;

 (b) the vehicle is interfering with the parking of other motor vehicles;

 (c) the vehicle is interfering with other motor vehicles attempting to enter upon or leave a portion of university land;